seventeen29/jekyll-theme/README.md

   **xxx** is date when you compress your files.
 3. If you want to add/remove CSS/JS files, just edit **build.js**, and run `npm run build` at root dir of project, link/src files will use new files.

-## <a name="put-in-a-jalpc-plug"></a>Put in a Jalpc Plug
+## <a name="put-in-a-Venkat-plug"></a>Put in a Venkat Plug

-If you want to give credit to the Jalpc theme with a link to my personal website <http://www.jack003.com>, that'd be awesome.
+If you want to give credit to the Venkat theme with a link to my personal website <http://www.venkat.cool>, that'd be awesome.
 No worries if you don't.

-## <a name="upgrading-jalpc"></a>Upgrading Jalpc
+## <a name="upgrading-Venkat"></a>Upgrading Venkat

-Jalpc is always being improved by its users, so sometimes one may need to upgrade.
+Venkat is always being improved by its users, so sometimes one may need to upgrade.

 ### <a name="ensure-theres-an-upstream-remote"></a>Ensure there's an upstream remote

 If `git remote -v` doesn't have an upstream listed, you can do the following to add it:

 ```
-git remote add upstream https://github.com/jarrekk/jalpc_jekyll_theme.git
+git remote add upstream https://github.com/seventeen29/jekyll-theme.git
 ```

 ### <a name="pull-in-the-latest-changes"></a>Pull in the latest changes